Call for Makers Maker Faire Bay Area 2018

 Immediately after submitting your application, you will be sent an Application Received confirmation email with your Exhibit Name and ID number.
 If you have not received this email, contact email@example.com.

-We particularly encourage exhibits that are interactive and that highlight the process of making things.
+We particularly encourage exhibits that are innovative, interactive and that highlight the process of making things.

 Here are just some of the topics that we’re looking for: